 Design-Build landscaping is exactly how it sounds: one team provides both the design and installation of the landscape, rather than splitting those services between companies.
 Design-build landscaping is quite common and provides multiple benefits.
 Unfortunately, a homeowner or building owner will often hire a landscape contractor to install plants and irrigation without design.
 This is not the ideal scenario.
 As with any type of building, it is always best to begin with a design.

-When the same company performs both design and installation, their professionals work together often and can provide a more seamless delivery The teamwork involved in the design-build process for landscape construction can add a lot of value to your finished landscape.
+When the same company performs both design and installation, their professionals work together often and can provide a more seamless delivery.
+The teamwork involved in the design-build process for landscape construction can add a lot of value to your finished landscape.
 Often an integration of architects, designers, engineers, and builders, the design-build process takes advantage of professional, licensed experts working together from concept to finished construction.
 The goal of this integrated process is to fulfill your priorities of landscape design and budget.
-At Madrone Landscapes we believe strongly in the design-build process because the benefits are twofold: it allows us to do incredible work with and build great relationships with both our peers and our clients.
+At Madrone Landscape we believe strongly in the design-build process because the benefits are twofold: it allows us to do incredible work with and build great relationships with both our peers and our clients.

 Design-Bid-Build vs. Design-Build: What are the Differences?